Home

 In fact, Rodale’s Scuba Diver Reader Choice Awards has labeled British Columbia as having some of the Best Fish Life, Best Big Animals to Dive With, Best Dive Destination and the Healthiest Marine Environment in the world.

-Get a small taste of scuba diving in British Columbia with this great video clip on YouTube
+Get a small taste of scuba diving in British Columbia with these awesome Youtube scuba diving BC videos.

 Cool Water - Great Dives